 Brown rice arame is a recipe my mum used to make quite regularly growing up.
 If you know anything about macrobiotic cooking, then this recipe will make a lot of sense to you.
 I didn’t quite understand what macrobiotic cooking was until about 18 months ago.
 However, once I macrobiotics, it resonated with me from the beginning.
 Besides the fish and fermented dairy foods, it’s easily adapted to a vegan diet.

 I like the intent of how macrobiotic foods are prepared and cooked.
 It originated in Japan and has a strong sea vegetable and fermented soy and vegetable base.
-So this I hope gives you an explanation why I have used arame so dominantly in this dish.
+So this I hope gives you an explanation of why I have used arame so dominantly in this dish.

 My mum first got this recipe from a Croatian macrobiotic cookbook from the 70s.
 Looking through this book it was all in black and white with no photos.
 I feel so grateful for all the cookbooks and recipes online that display images with their recipes.
 I’m big on visuals and feel like you only display half a recipe when you don’t provide a picture to go with it.